cisagov/prescup-web/gb/Getting_Started.md

 # Getting Started

-Welcome to _President's Cup 2022_!
+Welcome to _President's Cup V_!
 Please review the [Rules](https://presidentscup.cisa.gov/#rules) and [FAQ](https://presidentscup.cisa.gov/#faq) before starting the competition.
 Read on below for how to get started and how to get support.

 ## Teams: Register and Enroll